pedromacedol/DataScience/README.md

 # **ESTATÍSTICA APLICADA A COMPUTAÇÃO**

-Folder with files of discipline
-Computational statistics (ESTATÍSTICA APLICADA A COMPUTAÇÃO).
+Folder with files of discipline Computational Statistics (ESTATÍSTICA APLICADA A COMPUTAÇÃO).